Here are the 10 most expensive places to buy a home

 (The Hill) — Rising prices in the first quarter of the year pushed up the income needed to afford a home to its highest level since 2007.

-Major homeownership expenses last quarter required about 33 percent of a family’s monthly income, a report from nationwide property data provider ATTOM showed.
-Typically, lenders call for a buyer’s monthly debt-to-income ratio not to exceed 28 percent.
+Major homeownership expenses last quarter required about 33% of a family’s monthly income, a report from nationwide property data provider ATTOM showed.
+Typically, lenders call for a buyer’s monthly debt-to-income ratio not to exceed 28%.

-Now after three quarters of declines, the price for a median single-family home rose to $350,000 — up 10 percent from the first quarter.
+Now after three quarters of declines, the price for a median single-family home rose to $350,000 — up 10% from the first quarter.

 ATTOM’s report shows prospective buyers needed to earn at least $75,000 annually to afford a median-priced home in about half of the nation’s housing markets.